-Memorial and Shields Halls: Nate D'Andre

-Spangenberg and Williamson Halls: Jimena Hernandez Young Apartments and Munro Hall: Gretchen Bird
+Memorial and Shields Halls: Matt Galiano-Williams Spangenberg and Williamson Halls: Jimena Hernandez

+Young Apartments: Tyesha Thompson

+Munro Hall: Mackenzie Mills

-It is extremely important that residents of the dorms do not compromise the security of all residence by propping fire doors or exit doors open, leaving windows open or unattended, or doors unlocked.
+It is extremely important that residents of the residence halls do not compromise the security of all residence by propping fire doors or exit doors open, leaving windows open or unattended, or doors unlocked.
 Please report broken locks, windows, screens, and grates to Facilities Management and/or your resident director immediately.
 Keep your room door locked for your own safety and the protection of your belongings.
 Guard your credit cards as you would your money.
 Report any suspicious activity immediately to security.